NCarter3/csi-driver-qumulo/docs/driver-parameters.md

 - csi.storage.k8s.io/controller-expand-secret-namespace: kube-system

-These two pairs of parameters specify the secret name and secret namespace for the secret which contains the username and password to talk to the cluster with.
+These two pairs of parameters specify the secret name and secret namespace for the secret which contains the username and password to talk to the Qumulo cluster with.
 One set is used for volume creation and deletion and the second set is used during volume expansion.
 It's recommended to use the same secret (and thus the same user) for both sets of operations.